-Like its Cincinnati forbearer, the Ohio City taproom is built with the idea of a comfortable setting plays a prominent role in enjoying a craft beer.
+Like its Cincinnati forbearer, the Cleveland brewery & taproom, located in Ohio City, is built with the idea of a comfortable setting plays a prominent role in enjoying a craft beer.

 The bar can seat up to 20 people, and holds 18 taps – enough to handle a full lineup of Bad Tom Smith’s core beers, plus four that will rotate between drafts from the homebrewer’s program, collaboration beers, and experimental brews.
 TapHunter digital menus will display the daily beer choices, and orders will be able to be taken at multiple places around the bar – and from the tables.

-“Our objective is to be able to provide food in 15 minutes or less,” said Bad Tom Smith President Sheryl Gittins.
-“We really are focused on not just the best beer and the best experience, but also service that is professional and efficient.”
+“Our objective is to be able to provide our beers as soon as the patrons find their seat and provide their food in 10 minutes or less,” said Bad Tom Smith President Sheryl Vojtush.
+“We really are focused on not just the best beer and the best experience, but also service that is knowledgeable, professional and efficient.”

 Tours of the brewery, located in the basement, will be available, as well as private brewing sessions.
 This is in addition to the monthly Home Brewer’s Shoot Out program, which will enable two talented home brewers to craft their beers on our 2-BBL Stout system.

-But the best part of the taproom will be the people.
+But the best part of the Cleveland brewery and taproom will be the people.

 “What’s really important is the patron has a direct connection to the people serving the beer,” Vojtush said.
 “How often do you get to share something with someone who makes the beer or can tell you something extra about the beer?
 Our people, from brewers to managers to servers, will all bring a perspective and an energy that will be imparted to the patrons, and create a synergy between them.”